Join over 10 million users

 NOTE - if we are on our EU servers a GDPR compliance will be turned on by default.
 All other DC - users have to turn on GDPR by choice.

-Every organization that is collecting data from EU citizens must have a named DP officer.
+Every organization that is collecting data from EU citizens must have a named Data Protection (DP) officer.
 This person should be empowered within the organization and represent the organization with respect to data and privacy issues.

 Account > Organization > GDPR

-Field for a DP a officer, name, email and contact information.
+Field for a DP officer, name, email and contact information.

 On the survey footer - Privacy & Data Security - that goes to a page.